 "She brings a lot of energy," he said.
 "She's an impressive person.
 She's definitely the elite level of public servant."

 Karyn Coleman, the state party's chief of staff, predicted the 2020 ticket would resonate with women.

 "I am over the moon.
 I could not be happier," she said.
 "For him to make that pick, it says he hears women all over this country."

-State Rep. Kathy Webb, D-Little Rock, had supported Harris' short-lived presidential bid, donating money and buying campaign merchandise.
+Former state representative and current Little Rock City Board of Directors member Kathy Webb had supported Harris' short-lived presidential bid, donating money and buying campaign merchandise.

 After Tuesday's announcement, "I ran into my room, I put on my Kamala Harris for President T-shirt and my Kamala Harris hat," Webb said.